garveyshah/check/ascii-art/README.md

 + Ascii-art is a program which consists in receiving a string as an argument and outputting the string in a graphic representation using ASCII.
 It's Time to Write Big.

-+ You can use [shadow](https://learn.zone01kisumu.ke/git/root/public/src/branch/master/subjects/ascii-art/shadow.txt) ascii-art, [standard](https://learn.zone01kisumu.ke/git/root/public/src/branch/master/subjects/ascii-art/standard.txt) ascii-art or [thinkertoy](https://learn.zone01kisumu.ke/git/root/public/src/branch/master/subjects/ascii-art/thinkertoy.txt) ascii-art to print out the commandline arguments.
++ You can use [shadow](https://learn.zone01kisumu.ke/git/root/public/src/branch/master/subjects/ascii-art/shadow.txt) ascii-art, [standard](https://learn.zone01kisumu.ke/git/root/public/src/branch/master/subjects/ascii-art/standard.txt) ascii-art, or [thinkertoy](https://learn.zone01kisumu.ke/git/root/public/src/branch/master/subjects/ascii-art/thinkertoy.txt) ascii-art to print out the commandline arguments.

 ## Usage